-FAUW ensures that faculty members’ voices are well represented at all levels of the University and within FAUW itself, coordinating more than 100 faculty seats on internal and external committees and working groups.
+FAUW ensures that faculty members’ voices are represented at all levels of the university, appointing or recommending members for than 100 faculty seats on FAUW, university, and joint committees and working groups.

 You are welcome to contact any of your representatives with questions or suggestions.